9prady9/ImageConvolve/ReadMe.md

 	3) Click Convolve->Apply Kernel to convolve the input image with supplied kernel.
 	Once step 3 is carried out, the resultant convolved image will be shown.

-    You should be able to see the run times of each image on the console window that opened along with the GUI window when the application started.
+You should be able to see the run times of each image on the task bar of the application window.